Meditation helps to –

 - To focus your mind

-- Eventually the mantra will trigger the void and sometimmes sounds in your head, and you will automatically submerge into a void.
+- Eventually, the mantra sounds will trigger the void in your head, and you will automatically submerge into this wonder stillness – the void.

 - The Void

-- The void is a place of nothingness and peace; A place in which you can communicate with your higher self.
+- The void is a place of nothingness and peace; A place in which you can communicate with your higher self and begin to control the busy ‘monkey’ mind.

-- Identify 2x 10-minute time slots in a day that you can devote regularly to meditation.
+- Identify two 10-minute time-slots in a day that you can devote regularly to meditation.

 - In the car

-- In the bed before you go to sleep
+- In bed before you go to sleep

 A place with little distraction that has a clear air flow.

 - Quietly begin to think the mantra over and over again.
-In the beginning, you will only be able to do this for 2-5 minutes.
-After a few days of doing this meditation religiously, you will be able to stay in the void for longer.
+In the beginning, you will only be able to do this for a few seconds and then later for 2-5 minutes.
+After a few days of doing this meditating religiously, you will be able to stay in the void for longer.
 The aim is to be in the void for at least 10-20 minutes.

 MEDITATION #2 –